Umbrella Company in Philippines

 Step 1: Enrol in eFPS

-You can file your taxes online on the the Bureau of Internal Revenue’s e-Filing and Payment System here.
+You can file your taxes online on the the Bureau of Internal Revenue’s e-Filing and Payment System here(link is external).
 Under the ‘login’ button, click on ‘Enroll to eFPS’.

 To enrol, you are required to fill in: